-(1) Includes 13,590,564 shares available for issuance under the 2013 Plan and 2,679,007shares available for purchase under our Employee Stock Purchase Plan.
-On the first day of each calendar year, for a period of ten years beginning on January 1, 2005, the share reserve under our Employee Stock Purchase Plan will automatically increase by the lesser of 700,000 shares or 1% of the total number of shares of our common stock outstanding on that date, or by an amount to be determined by our Board of Directors.
-On January 1, 2013, the available shares for purchase under our Employee Stock Purchase Plan was increased by 700,000 shares.
+(1) Includes 15,506,488 shares available for issuance under the 2013 Plan and 3,073,931 shares available for purchase under our Employee Stock Purchase Plan.
+On the first day of each calendar year, for a period of ten years beginning on January 1, 2005 and ending on (and including) January 1, 2014, the share reserve under our Employee Stock Purchase Plan have automatically increased by the lesser of 700,000 shares or 1% of the total number of shares of our common stock outstanding on that date, or by an amount to be determined by our Board of Directors.
+On January 1, 2014, the available shares for purchase under our Employee Stock Purchase Plan was increased by 700,000 shares.

-(2) As of December 31, 2013, we did not have any equity compensation plans that were not approved by our security holders.
+(2) As of December 31, 2014, we did not have any equity compensation plans that were not approved by our security holders.